sl-design-system/components/website/src/categories/components/toggle-group/usage.md

 ## Sizing

-Toggle Group come in two sizes, to match diferents scenarios:
+Toggle Group come in two sizes, to match different scenarios:

 - **Medium:** The medium-sized toggle group function as the default option across our user interfaces.
 It achieves a balanced blend of size and clarity, establishing itself as the standard and user-friendly choice for single-choice.